 While their market is global, their production is extremely local, with the economies of the regions where these products originate relying heavily on their production.
 Any changes in their consumption can have a strong trickle-down effect on local employment and livelihoods.

-So far, their market has remained strong despite the global economic crisis and their wild origin gives them a competitive advantage.
+So far, their market has remained strong and their wild origin gives them a competitive advantage.
 Consumers, however, increasingly demand assurance that these products are from a sustainable origin.

 Because of the strong impact the local production has on rural economies, expanding the market for certified wild food products will have a considerable positive impact on rural development.

 In light of the importance of wild food products to rural development in Spain, the 2013 Collaboration Fund supported a PEFC Spain run project to increase PEFC certification within the wild food products sector through a far reaching awareness raising campaign.

 From cooking lessons to TV shows, PEFC Spain conducted a variety of activities targeting the various stakeholders within the wild food sector, including chefs, producers and journalists.

 The beginning of 2014 saw PEFC Spain travel across the country with the internationally renowned chef Charo Val to carry out training sessions for future professionals in the gastronomy sector, showcasing the use of wild foods, such PEFC-certified Iberian ham.